tj-wells/coti-docker-method/README.md

 ## Upgrading Manually

-The Coti node can be upgraded manually in two steps:
+Manual upgrades can be performed as follows:

 1. Update the new version number in your .env file
 2. Run `docker-compose up` to download and run the new version in the foreground, or `docker-compose up -d` to do so in the background